 Homemade Lip Balm with Tallow

 Step 4: Let the lip balm set for at least half an hour before removing the tubes from the tray and putting on the lids.

-Use daily or as-needed to smooth and prevent chapped lips!
+Use as-needed to smooth and prevent chapped lips!

+Homemade Lip Balm with Tallow